Government writing needs to be accessible for everyone. It needs to be easy to understand, concise and relevant.

 - to the point but not terse

-- clear – as friendliness can sometimes lead to a lack of precision and unnecessary words, though always remain human and avoid sounding like a faceless machine
+- clear – as sometimes a friendly style can lead to a lack of precision and unnecessary words

 - serious but not pompous